The Chocolate Works

 The Chocolate Works, also known as Terry's Chocolate Works, was the confectionery factory of Terry's of York, England.
 Opened in 1926, it closed in 2005 with the loss of 300 jobs, with production moved to other Kraft Foods sites in mainland Europe.
-Today, the site is being redeveloped as a mixed-use residential/commercial real estate development.
+Today, the site serves as a mixed-use residential/commercial real estate development.

 History

 Construction

 In 1923, Frank and Noel Terry joined the family business, Terry's of York.
-They revamped the company, launching new products, and bought a site off Bishopthorpe Road, York on which to develop a new factory.
+They revamped the company, launching new products, and bought a site off Bishopthorpe Road, York, on which to develop a new factory.
 Built in an Art Deco style, the factory known as Terry's Chocolate Works included a distinct clock tower.

 Production

 Opened in 1927, products including the Chocolate Apple (already introduced in 1924), Terry's Chocolate Orange (1932), and Terry's All Gold (1932) were all produced onsite.

 With the onset of the Second World War, part of the factory was taken over by F. Hills and Sons of Manchester, with some of Terry's staff helping with the manufacture and repair of aircraft propeller blades.
 The Chocolate Works continued to produce Terry's products, which were regularly included in troops' rations, and it took on the manufacture of chocolate for London firm Charbonnel & Walker.

 In 1978, Terry's was acquired by Colgate-Palmolive for about £17 million.
 The new owners developed the Chocolate Lemon, which proved to be a failure.
 The company was sold again a few years later to United Biscuits for £25 million, forming the bulk of their confectionery division.
-By 1985, production and profits had increased substantially.
 A new plant was built specifically for production of the Chocolate Orange.
-After UB ran into financial difficulties, in 1993 they sold their entire confectionery division to Kraft Foods for £220 million, who amalgamated it with Jacobs Suchard to create Terry's Suchard.
+The business was sold by United Biscuits in 1992 to Kraft Foods for £220 million, who amalgamated it with Chocolat Suchard to create Terry's Suchard.

-From 2000, the company brand was changed from Terry's of York to simply Terry's, reducing the company's links to the city.
 Production was also scaled back, with just UK products and Terry's Chocolate Orange, Terry's All Gold and Twilight made for the international market.